 Tropiquaria Zoo is one of the most unique zoos or wildlife parks in the country.
-The former "Art Deco" BBC radio transmitter station originally built in 1933, now houses our Tropical Hall, Nocturnal House and Aquarium.
+The former "Art Deco" BBC radio transmitter station originally built in 1933, now houses our Reptile Hall, Nocturnal House and Aquarium.
 Outside we have 4 acres of animal enclosures, along with our two life size pirate ships, and adventure castle,

 We have a number of play areas to allow children to use their imagination to the full.
 From our two lifesize pirate ships and our newly built Adventure Castle, to our indoor play castle.
 There is something to do in all weather,